 The first step to having an organized and clean linen closet is to have organized sheets.
 We all know how difficult folding fitted sheets can be so I searched through YouTube until I found the easiest sheet folding video I could find.

 This is exactly how I fold my fitted sheets, it’s by far the easiest and most efficient way to fold fitted sheets.
+I was about 32 years old when I finally figured out how to fold fitted sheets this way and it’s been a game changer.

 Now that you have your sheets, folded and organized you can stack them for easy storage in one or two piles depending on how many sets you have.